Rashay01/Python_exercises/Rebase_vs_Squash_Normal_Merge.md

 One should use this squash merge when one wants to merge with the master branch and one does not require the history of all the commits.

 ### Rebase merge
-In rebase, all the comits from the feature branch are added individally onto the base branch.
-All the hashes in the commit will be recaultated.
-It basically go back intime and redos these commits with a new hash that represents the commit made.
-This helps to get ride of any dummy commits.
-It may lead to merge conflicts if someone tries already cloned your branch and then tries to merge to your rebased branch.
-This is due to the changed hashes.
+In rebase merge, all the comits from the feature branch are added individually onto the base branch.
+All the hashes in the commit will be recalculated.
+It basically goes back in time and redoes these commits with a new hash which represents the commit made.
+This helps to get rid of any dummy commits.
+This may lead to merge conflicts, if the branch was already cloned/forked and an attempt is made to merge to the rebased branch.
+This occurs due to the changed hashes.

 ```
 C1 - C2 - C3 - C4 - C5
 branch:
 ```

-One should use this on a branch that one would like to update.
-One should make sure that this branch has not been shared or cloned.
+One should use rebase merge on a branch one would like to update.
+One should ensure this branch has not already been shared or cloned.

 ## what are forks, why are they used ?